wp-plugins/job-board-creator/readme.txt

 Job Board Creator turns your WordPress site into a powerful job board.
 Currently, JBC requires themes (such as Job Board Framework) that are specifically designed for this plugin.

-Visit our web to learn more: http://jbcreator.com
+Visit our web site to learn more: http://jbcreator.com

 == Installation ==